BBC CHRISTMAS CAROL COMMISSION COMPETITION

 2. A portfolio of 2-3 representative works (PDF scores; recordings optional but encouraged).
 At least one must be a choral work.

-3. Three professional references with contact information
+3. Three professional references with contact information.

-CLICK HERE TO MAKE A SUBMISSION
+CLICK HERE TO SUBMIT APPLICATION

 Premiere: December 2025 at BBC’s Boston Christmas concerts

-Submissions will be evaluated by an esteemed panel of choral leaders and composers, including Back Bay Chorale Music Director Steve Spinelli, Donald Nally (The Crossing), Michael Gilbertson (Pulitzer Prize finalist, Boston Conservatory at Berklee), and GRAMMY-winning soprano Rebecca Myers (Variant 6).
+Submissions are evaluated by an esteemed panel of choral leaders and composers, including Back Bay Chorale Music DirectorSteve Spinelli, Donald Nally (The Crossing), Michael Gilbertson (Pulitzer Prize finalist, Boston Conservatory at Berklee), and GRAMMY-winning soprano Rebecca Myers (Variant 6).

 Through this competition, we honor the carol’s rich tradition while nurturing bold new artistic voices — enriching our audience’s experience and adding a new gem to the choral canon each year.